micmejia/bible-dump/NKJV/Numbers/Num 5.md

 But if you have gone astray _while_ under your husband's _authority,_ and if you have defiled yourself and some man other than your husband has lain with you"--

 ###### 21
-then the priest shall put the woman under the oath of the curse, and he shall say to the woman--"the Lord make you a curse and an oath among your people, when the Lord makes your thigh [^e]rot and your belly swell;
+then the priest shall put the woman under the oath of the curse, and he shall say to the woman--"the Lord make you a curse and an oath among your people, when the Lord makes your thigh rot and your belly swell;

 ###### 22
 and may this water that causes the curse go into your stomach, and make _your_ belly swell and _your_ thigh rot."
 'Then the woman shall say, "Amen, so be it."